Knitschi/CPFCMake/documentation/CustomTargets.rst

 """"""""""""""""""""

 This target only exists when compiling on Linux with the clang compiler.
-It runs the \c clang-tidy tool on the source files of the packages production library target.
+It runs the \c clang-tidy tool on the source files of the package-components production library target.

 The target can be disabled with the \c CPF_ENABLE_CLANG_TIDY_TARGET config variable.